XiaoyuBian26/xiaoyubian26.github.io/_pages/about.md

 Welcome to my website!
 I am a PhD Candidate in Economics at The Chinese University of Hong Kong.

 My primary fields are economic history, development economics and political economy. .
-You can download my CV here.
+You can download my CV here:[Xiaoyu Bian's CV](../assets/CV_BianXiaoyu2025_1.pdf).

 I am on the 2025-26 academic job market.